 - A medical team will be available (as long as they are not required for emergencies on the course).
 Please take into account that the medical team can become very busy with foot care, blister treatment and such, so it’s always a good idea to be able to take care of your own feet in order to avoid long waiting times.

-Checkpoint information is from the Legends Trail 2016, there might be changes for 2017.
+Checkpoint information is from the Legends Trail 2017, there will be changes for 2018.

 Checkpoint 1 – Hotton – Km 63.3

 - Located at Buvette de Football Hotton, Rue des Ecoles (behind the restaurant Le Brisson), 6990 Hotton (coordinates 50.274773, 5.450051)